(This post may contain affiliate links – don’t worry, it won’t cost extra for you, but it helps support my love for books!)

 Now is not the time to panic.
 If anything, self-isolating is a great opportunity to escape into a good book.
 Reading lowers anxiety levels, gives you something new to focus, and is an overall comfort in these stressful times.
 So get to reading!

 Share your favorite books in the comments below, and chat with me over on bookstagram at @disappear_in_ink!
+Hopefully you’ve found some good books to read while we’re under quarantine for coronavirus.
 Stay safe out there! ♡